tcompa/Laughlin-Metropolis/README.md

     $ python setup_cython.py build_ext --inplace

 After this step, it can be imported in ordinary python scripts.
+Have a look at the two example files:
++ In `example_1_mean_square_radius.py`, the average square radius is computed in several Monte Carlo runs.
++ In `example_2_density_profile.py`, the density profile is computed and shown, for parameters corresponding to Fig. 2(b) of the reference above [Umucalilar et al., 2017].

 # License
 MIT License